ElmerS/spel_et_al_2018/README.md

 incompatible to due a different implementation of awk) on Mac OS X.
 * Bowtie1
 * R
-** Bioconductor, DESeq2 and IRanges need to be installed (Bioconductor 3.5, IRanges 2.10.3 and DESeq2 1.16.1 were used)
+  * Bioconductor, DESeq2 and IRanges need to be installed.
+(Bioconductor 3.5, IRanges 2.10.3 and DESeq2 1.16.1 were used)
 * Python3
-** Pandas and Numpy are required.
-Pandas 0.20.3 and Numpy 1.13.1 were used
+  * Pandas and Numpy are required.
+(Pandas 0.20.3 and Numpy 1.13.1 were used)

 ## Walkthrough
 1. Extract guides from sequence reads